Applications

 SoracteLite for the treatment of BPH

-SoracteLite treatment consists in the percutaneous insertion of optical fibres (one or two fibres per lobe, depending on the basal volume of the prostate gland) via transperineal access, and the delivery of laser energy for several minutes, which heats the tissues until they are destroyed.
+SoracteLite treatment consists in the percutaneous insertion of optical fibres (one or two fibres per lobe, depending on the basal volume of the prostate gland) via transperineal access (Transperineal Laser Ablation TPLATM), and the delivery of laser energy for several minutes, which heats the tissues until they are destroyed.
 This causes a progressive reduction in the volume of the prostate lobe (a volume reduction of at least 40% compared to the basal volume at one-year follow-up) and the subsequent disappearance of the symptoms.
 The planning of the treatment, the insertion of the needles and the monitoring are all carried out under ultrasound guidance.

 To facilitate insertion, the system has a dedicated transrectal ultrasound probe multi-applicator Guiding System with the relative Planning Software that displays the guidelines and the estimated ablation area on the ultrasound system screen.